- Zero Trust

 The cost of an average breach—$8 million—can go a long way, especially when you’re not using it to recover from a breach.
 But, beyond the pure costs that companies incur in remediating the effects of a breach, there are other costs, more difficult to quantify, that should also be considered like:

-Consider the press that the 2020 SolarWinds attack received.
+Consider the press that big attacks like the 2020 SolarWinds attack received.

 Indeed, the SolarWinds attack appears to have weaponized stolen privileged accounts with 24x7 access to move laterally across systems, infecting customer endpoints with infected updates.